mrkkrp/markkarpov.com/post/haskell-pure-memoization.md

 part that constructs the list has floated outside of `memoized_fib` and became an independent top-level definition.
-One thing about top-level definitions we should always remember is that results of their evaluation are kept during the entire lifetime of the program.
+One thing about top-level definitions we should always remember is that results of their evaluation are kept during the entire lifetime of the program—they are not garbage-collected.

 One detail about `memoized_fib_rgs` and `ds_r1Hl` is essential here—they are calling each other.
 If `fib` in `memoized_fib` just called itself